 You diet and exercise regularly but the pounds still don’t come off.
 Your doctor urges you to lose the weight because you’ve

 got high blood pressure, blood cholesterol, or blood sugar problems.
-If that sounds familiar, you may have a chronic marginal to moderate magnesium deficiency which is causing a chronic low-grade inflammation.
+If that sounds familiar, you may have a chronic marginal to moderate magnesium deficiency.
+This is causing a chronic low-grade inflammation.
 Chronic low grade inflammation is a component of obesity.
 If you suffer from chronic low grade inflammation, you are more likely to be obese.
 But there’s hope: A study called Magnesium, inflammation, and obesity in chronic illness shows that even a small improvement in your daily magnesium intake could have a profound effect on your weight and health.

 Obese?
 Why you should be concerned about magnesium deficiency

-Even a marginal deficiency in your daily magnesium intake can mean big trouble if you’re obese.
+Even a marginal deficiency in your daily intake can mean big trouble if you’re obese.
 Low magnesium status is associated with several serious health problems such as:

 - Atherosclerosis – Hardened arteries